manasye/pro-book/readme.md

 Ubuntu, or you can go [here](https://linuxize.com/post/how-to-install-tomcat-8-5-on-ubuntu-18.04/)

 ## Pre-Running
-Before we run the Pro-Book, we have to setup every `.env` file and database instances.
+Before we run the Pro-Book, go to tmux and we have to setup every `.env` file and database instances.

 To initialize the `.env` file,
 ```
+$ tmux
 $ cp bank-ws/env.sample bank-ws/.env                                # Modify .env file with your own setting
 $ cp pro-book/ethes.sample pro-book/.ethes                          # Modify .ethes file with your own setting
 $ cp book-ws/src/main/envs/env.sample book-ws/src/main/envs/.env    # Modify .env file with your own setting